davidmfinol/davidmfinol.github.io/gameci-3_linux.md

-# GameCI 3: Build with Linux
+# GameCI 3: Build and Deploy with Linux

 Continuing from [GameCI 2](gameci-2_testing.html), let's examine the `Build with Linux` job matrix, along with the `Deploy to the Google Play Store` and `Deploy to the Web via GitHub Pages` jobs.